Ciconia When They Cry - Phase 1 For You, the Replaceable Ones

 - 2 % negative mentions

-The story of "Ciconia: When They Cry" presents an ambitious and intricate narrative set in a unique sci-fi world, filled with political intrigue and a diverse cast of characters.
-However, it is currently incomplete, with many reviewers expressing frustration over the long wait for future phases and the lack of a satisfying conclusion in the first installment.
-While the writing is praised for its depth and complexity, some players find the pacing uneven and the multitude of characters overwhelming, making it a challenging but potentially rewarding experience for fans of the series.
+The story of "Ciconia: When They Cry" presents an ambitious and intricate narrative set in a unique sci-fi world, exploring themes of war, politics, and human experience through a diverse cast of characters.
+However, it is currently incomplete, with many players expressing frustration over the long wait for future phases and the lack of resolution in the first installment.
+While the writing is praised for its depth and complexity, some find the pacing uneven and the multitude of plotlines overwhelming, leaving the overall experience feeling disjointed at times.

-“There's loads of story (I took around 40 hours my first read-through), and expertly hidden hints that reveal just enough to give a sense of mystique of where the story will go while providing a sense of accomplishment.”
+“There's loads of story (I took around 40 hours my first read through (currently re-reading)), and expertly hidden hints that reveal just enough to give a sense of mystique of where the story will go while providing a sense of accomplishment.”

 “This story is quite phenomenal and started this new entry of the WTC franchise with an enormous and shocking bang.”